 In 1985, after giving 30 years of service to this country he retired as Sgt.
 Major.
 Upon his retirement, he entered into Fayetteville Technical Community College where he recieved an Associate degree in Business Administration.
 Prior to completing school., he was sought out to teach the Disciplines of Intelligence at the Operations & Intelligence School at the Special Warfare Center (SWC).
 Soon after he was assigned to the 1st Bn SWC he was pulled to the Doctrine and Operational Development (DOTD) in the Training Development Division as the Deputy to the Chief of the Division.
 He maintained this position until he retired after 16 years as a government civilian employee.

 His military awards and decoration include the Bronze Star, Legion of Merit, Army Commendation Medal, Vietnamese Cross of Gallantry, and other various service awards that include the Master Parachutist and Vietnamese Parachutist Wings.

 Bob was a member of Bethel AME Zion Church for many years, where he worked on the Steward Board and was a member of the Male Chorus.
 On the Steward Board, he was responsible for the accountability and disbursement of church funds.
 He served in this capacity with great devotion.

 Bob had a deep passion for golfing in which he made many friends from.
 He also was an avid Washington Redskins fan and he enjoyed watching the games with his family Kevin, Steve, Terry, Ty, and Myles.
 He loved spending time with his family on their yearly beach vacations and Sunday dinners.
 Bob was profound, disciplined, respected, admired, and most of all LOVED!

-To send flowers to Boncrosby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Boncrosby Hugo Blakeney, please visit our floral store.